goofy2k/ESP32_faust2api/README.md

 3. ONGOING External communication (UI), e.g. with:
    - Nodered (via WIFI)
      - keep status of widgets in GUI synchronized with status of parameters on board
+       how to deal with parameters per voice?
+     - differentiate between Faust UI parameters and self defined parameters
      - inititalize specific widgets on GUI startup/reset   or on board startup/reset

    - Browser (via USB/serial)
    MAY NEED tot solve memory issues, e.g. by: